-Unlike the imposing, black suited effigies of important men you see in legislative arenas and hospitals a portrait can be a colourful celebration or tribute to the subject.
+Unlike the stiff, imposing, darkly suited images of important men and women you see in legislative buildings and hospital corridors a portrait can be a colourful celebration and tribute to the subject.
 A portrait should be warm and loving, not necessarily strict with detail but interpretive and kinetic, as if alive.